 That’s why Dies made by CNC Machining is able to manufacture parts with very good precision and repeatability.
 As an expert die casting factory in China, Sunrise Metal has tooling shop in-house including advanced CNC Machining facilities that can ensure high precision tooling.

 We have our own Die Casting facility powered by the latest technology.
 We can provide you a one-stop solution for Rapid Prototyping, Die Casting Tooling, Die Casting, CNC Machining, and various Surface Finishing.

-Die Casting may be classified into different types according to the method or machine used for casting.
-Though, the Die Casting process is mainly classified into two types based on which type of machine is used.
+Metal Die Cast may be classified into different types according to the method or machine used for casting.
+Though, the Metal Die Cast process is mainly classified into two types based on which type of machine is used.

 - Pressure Die Casting

 All of them have their perks and may be adopted for die casting.
 You will find the details of these methods later on in the guide.
 We aim to provide you with the proper knowledge of die casting so that you can better understand our die-casting services.

 Die Casting requires some preliminary tasks to be done before you can start producing parts.
 Die casting can be done using different techniques.
 The basic process involved in metal die cast is described below.

 - First of all, the tooling of the dies is required done.
 That will require a 3d CAD model of the part.
 The dies are machined to perfect dimensions using the model data using CNC Machines.